 - a.
 Screening shall consist of evergreen planting of such type, height, spacing and arrangement as, in the judgment of the Development Department, will screen the activity involved from the neighboring residential district. - b.
 Required planting shall be properly trimmed and maintained in good condition at all times. - c.
-A wall or fence may be substituted for vegetative screening if the Development Department determines that its location, height, design and materials provide equivalent screening and do not have an adverse visual impact. - (3) Foundation landscaping shall be required in all situations where the Build-to Line is set back from the right-of-way 15' or more and a Door-Yard Frontage type is required. - (4) Off-Street Surface Parking Area Screening: Parking lot edges that are not located behind a building shall be screened with either: - a.
-An ornamental fence with masonry piers; or, - b.
+A wall or fence may be substituted for vegetative screening if the Development Department determines that its location, height, design and materials provide equivalent screening and do not have an adverse visual impact. - (3) Foundation landscaping shall be required in all situations where the Build-to-Line is set back from the right-of-way 15' or more and a Door-Yard Frontage type is required. - (4) Off-Street Surface Parking Area Screening: - a.
+Parking lot edges that are not located behind a building shall be screened with either: - b.
+An ornamental fence with masonry piers; or, - c.
 A compact row of shrubs/hedge plants planted at three foot linear spacing across the front of the parking area.
-Plants shall be maintained at approximately a thirty-six (36) inch height. - (5) Surface parking lots shall provide a landscaped island with shade tree every 16 parking spaces minimum.
-Landscaped medians, islands, and additional plantings in excess of the required minimum are encouraged.
-See Figure 880-12. - (6) Surface parking lots with landscape medians shall be planted with shrubs or similar and shade trees.
+Plants shall be maintained at approximately a thirty-six (36) inch height. - (5) Surface parking lots shall be landscaped with a landscaped island with tree every 16 spaces. - (6) Surface parking lots with landscape medians shall be planted with shrubs or similar and shade trees.

-N. Walls, Fences, and Gates
+M. Walls, Fences, and Gates